IkigaiLabsETH/opensearch-ai/README.md

 This is our **Aha!
 Moment**!

-## Spend Less Time Watching Charts—Go Touch Some Grass, LFG!
+# Spend Less Time Watching Charts—Go Touch Some Grass, LFG!

 The **LTL AI Travel Assistant** taps into Mem0’s memory capabilities to deliver context-aware, personalized responses.
 As you engage, it continuously learns and refines, offering ever more tailored travel recommendations.
 This creates a unique AI experience that reduces costs while enhancing user satisfaction.
-Think of it as a self-improving memory layer for AI agents—a personalized search engine that learns your preferences as you explore the top 1000 hotels.
+Think of it as a self-improving memory layer for AI agents—a personalized search engine that learns your preferences as you explore the top 1000 hotels that LiveTheLife.TV has curated the past two decades.

 # It's like a perplexity / searchGPT clone, but for you.